-The boundaries of these districts are defined and bounded as shown on the map entitled "Official Zoning Map," Montague, MA dated December 10, 2018, approved by Town Meeting, which map is on file with the Town Clerk's office.
+The boundaries of these districts are defined and bounded as shown on the map entitled "Official Zoning Map" that is on file with the Town Clerk's office.
 The map, as revised, and all explanatory matter therein are made a part of this Zoning Bylaw.
 Except when labeled to the contrary, boundary or dimension lines shown approximately following or terminating at street, railroad or utility easement center or layout lines, boundary or lot lines, water body shoreline or the channel of a stream shall be construed to be actually at those lines.
 When shown approximately parallel, perpendicular or radial to such lines, they shall be construed to be actually parallel, perpendicular or radial thereto.
 When not located in any other way, boundaries shall be determined by scale from the map.